Arna13/sunst0rm-guide/docs/install/LINUX.md

 At this point, macOS should be fully working!
 If it is, give yourself a well deserved pat on the back!

-At this point, you should add the KVM to virt-manager.
-The method I linked earlier gives you an easy way to do it.
+Now, you should add the KVM to virt-manager.
+The method I linked earlier shows you how to do it.

 ### This goes without saying that you need to have virt-manager installed for this.

 Once the KVM is added to virt-manager, it should appear on the main menu.
 Try launching the VM now

-#### If the VM doesn't boot, try launching virt-manager with `sudo virt-manager`
+#### If the VM doesn't boot due to a permission related error, try launching virt-manager with `sudo virt-manager`.

 Now, you need to passthrough your USB controller to the VM.
 To do this, shut down the VM and open the details page in virt-manager.